Mid Cornwall · TR1 · Cornwall Council Central

 Why Truro is its own job.

-The Truro Conservation Area covers a wide central zone including Lemon Street, the cathedral precinct and the river frontage.
+Locally, the Truro Conservation Area covers a wide central zone including Lemon Street, the cathedral precinct and the river frontage.
 As the home of Cornwall Council planning, it tends to set the tone for design expectations across the county.
 For planning application specifically, parts of Truro sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Truro project as a TR1-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Truro projects parish-up, not template-down — the TR1 context shapes the design from day one.
+Whether the project is on Edwardian villas in the centre or further out toward Threemilestone, the planning application response is locally tuned.

 Planning note